z3lx/genshin-fov-unlock/README.md

 cmake --build . --config Release
 ```

-The compiled **genshin-fov-unlock.dll** library will be located in the **Release** directory.
+The compiled **genshin_fov_unlock.dll** library will be located in the **Release** directory.
 If you encounter issues with the precompiled MinHook library, consider recompiling it from source.

 ## Attributions
 - The offsets used in this project ([line 49 of `unlocker.cpp`](https://github.com/z3lx/genshin-fov-unlock/blob/main/src/unlocker.cpp#L49)) were obtained from the [**genshin-utility**](https://github.com/lanylow/genshin-utility) project, licensed under the GPL-3.0 License.